rfwlab/rfw/docs/articles/guide/copy-plugin.md

 # Copy Plugin

-## Context

-The `copy` plugin moves arbitrary files into the final build output using glob patterns.
-It helps bundle example components or other assets that do not fit the default directory layout.
+The **copy plugin** moves arbitrary files into the build output using glob patterns.
+It’s useful for bundling components, examples, or assets that don’t follow the default layout.

-## When to use
+## When to Use

-Use this plugin when you need to copy specific files or directories into `build/static` or another destination during `rfw build`.
+* Copy specific files or directories into `build/static` or another destination
-It supports `**` wildcards to match nested paths.
+* Include examples or extra resources alongside the main bundle
+* Match nested paths with `**` wildcards

-## How to use
+## Configuration

-Add a configuration block under `plugins.copy` in `rfw.json`:
+Add to `rfw.json` under `plugins.copy`:

 ```json
 {